-The University has adopted a PDR scheme in order to provide every reviewee with the opportunity to:
+The University has adopted a PDR scheme in order to provide every member of staff with the opportunity to:

-The sections below highlight key aspects of the PDR process and resources to help you prepare and get the most out of the process.
+The sections below highlight key aspects of the PDR process, including learning opportunities and resources to help you prepare and get the most out of the process.